CelliesProjects/ps4_jb900_esp8266/README.md

 3. Use `Tools -> ESP8266 Sketch Data Upload` to upload the data files to your esp8266.
 4. Flash the sketch to your ESP8266.
 5. Connect the PS4 to the `ESP8266 PS4 9.00 jailbreak` WiFi access point.
-5. Browse to `192.168.4.1` and choose a payload.
+5. Browse to `192.168.4.1` and follow the on-screen intructions.

-6. Follow the on-screen intructions.
+Initial loading will take quite some time.

 ### Credits go to
 theflow, ChendoChap, Specter, Znullptr, sleirsgoevy and GamerHack (and a lot of others!)